makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`bool DoesDatabaseExist(this DatabaseFacade databaseFacade)`** **`Task<bool> DoesDatabaseExistAsync(this DatabaseFacade databaseFacade, CancellationToken cancellationToken = default)`**

+All methods extend the `DatabaseFacade` object.
 Returns a boolean indicating if the database referenced by the facade exists.

 **`bool DoesTableExist(this DatabaseFacade databaseFacade, string tableName)`** **`Task<bool> DoesTableExistAsync(this DatabaseFacade databaseFacade, string tableName, CancellationToken cancellationToken = default)`**